scoulomb/misc-notes/tls/README.md

 Bob -> Alice : send BOB public key
 Alice -> Alice : encode message with BOB public key Alice -> Bob : send message to  bob
-Bob -> Bob : decode message with key wiht BOB private key
+Bob -> Bob : decode message with BOB private key
 @enduml
 ````

 Using asymmetric cryptography (public key crypto) has an higher cost than symmetric.
-This is the reason why, they generate a chiffer, Alice and Bob exchange this chiffer in asymmetric way,
+This is the reason why, they use a session key, Alice and Bob exchange this session key in asymmetric way,
-and then continue to exchange and continue using this chiffer with symmetric cryptography.
+and then continue to exchange and continue using this session key with symmetric cryptography.

 ### Man in the middle attach and need of a CA